Offline Meta-Reinforcement Learning with Online Self-Supervision: The Problem with Na i ve Offline Meta-Reinforcement Learning

-\paragraph{Offline meta-RL with self-supervised online training.} In complex environments where many behaviors are possible, the distribution shift in $z$-space will likely be inevitable, since the learned policy is likely to deviate from the behavior policy.
-To address this issue, we introduce an additional assumption: in addition to the offline dataset, we assume that the agent can autonomously interact with the environment \emph{without observing additional reward supervision}.
-This problem statement is useful for scenarios where autonomously interacting with the world is relatively easy, but online reward supervision is more expensive to obtain.
-For instance, it may be cheap to label rewards in an offline dataset for robotics by reward sketching~\cite{cabi2019scaling}, but expensive to have a labeler available online while the robot runs to provide rewards.
+\paragraph{Offline meta-RL with self-supervised online training.} In complex environments, the learned policy is likely to deviate from the behavior policy and induce the distribution shift in $z$-space.
+To address this issue, we assume that the agent can autonomously interact with the environment \emph{without observing additional reward supervision}.
+This assumption is increasingly applicable, as more effort is made to enable unsupervised robot interactions with automatic safeguards and resets~\citep{levine2018learning,yang2019replab,bloesch2022towards}.
+Unsupervised interactions are also cheap in many domains outside of robotics, such as internet navigation~\citep{nogueira2016end,nakano2021webgpt} and video games~\citep{brockman2016openai,torrado2018deep}, but designing rewards may be difficult~\citep{christiano2017deep}, expensive ~\citep{nakano2021webgpt}, or potentially harmful~\citep{hadfield2017inverse,leike2018scalable}.

-Formally, we assume that the agent can generate additional rollouts in an MDP without a reward function, $\task \setminus r = (\gS, \gA, \gamma, p_0, p_d)$.
-These additional interactions enable the agent to explore using the learned policy.
-These exploration trajectories are from the same distribution that will be observed at meta-test time, and therefore can be included into the meta-training process to mitigate the distributional shift issue described above.
-However, meta-training requires not just states and actions, but also rewards.
-In the next section, we describe a method for autonomously labeling these rollouts with \emph{synthetic} reward labels to enable an agent to meta-train on this additional data.
+In our case, we use the additional unsupervised interactions to construct $\bh_\text{online}$, allowing an agent to train on the \emph{online} context distribution, $\pzonline$ and mitigating distribution shift.
+However, meta-training requires that the history $\bh_\text{online}$ contain not just states and actions, but also rewards.
+Our approach enables meta-training on the additional data by autonomously labeling it with \emph{synthetic} rewards.

-In this section, we present \fullmethod (\mabbr), a method that performs offline meta-training followed by self-supervised online meta-training.
-For the offline meta-training, we assume access to a set of replay buffers, $\buffers = \{\buff_i\}_{i=1}^\nbuffs$, where each buffer corresponds to data for one task.
-For self-supervised online meta-training, we assume that we can sample MDPs without a reward function.
-The \mabbr adaptation procedure consists of passing history through the encoder described in \Cref{sec:preliminaries}, resulting in a posterior $q(\bz \mid \bh)$. \mabbr then uses this posterior for both meta-RL training and for reward generation.
-Below, we describe both components of the algorithm.
+We now present our method, \fullmethod (\mabbr). \mabbr\ consists of offline meta-training followed by self-supervised online meta-training to mitigate the distribution shift in $\bz$-space.
+The \mabbr adaptation procedure consists of passing history through the encoder described in \Cref{sec:preliminaries}, resulting in a posterior $\enc(\bz \mid \bh)$.
+Below, we describe both phases.